 Our projects, including those on Park Avenue, Harpenden, and Crockerton Road, London, showcase our ability to deliver both highly detailed architectural plans and clear, easy-to-understand layouts for estate agents.

-XP Surveys does not provide traditional estate agent floor plans.
+XP Surveys does not provide traditional estate agent floor plans and designs.
 Instead, we specialise in creating schematic floor plans derived from our 3D Matterport Tours.
 These schematic plans are highly accurate and provide a visual representation of a property’s layout.
 They are ideal for marketing, spatial planning, and showcasing property features but are not designed for structural modifications or construction use.

 By leveraging our 3D Matterport scanning technology, we ensure that every schematic floor plan is precise and effectively communicates the layout of a property.
 This approach allows clients to visualise their home plan with clarity while benefiting from advanced digital surveying techniques.